microsoft/WhatTheHack/071-GitHubCopilot/Student/Challenge-02.md

 You will have successfully completed this challenge when you:

 1. Demonstrate the differences before and after leveraging prompt engineering techniques.
 You should be able to demonstrate all three scenarios.
-2. Show that you have successfully integrated a new feature into your application.
+2. Show that you have successfully integrated a new feature into your game.

 ## Learning Resources
 - [GitHub Copilot Documentation](https://docs.github.com/en/copilot)